ged/LSystem/README.md

 It consists of a class that allows for declaration of the L-system's grammar, and another class that allows for the definition of how the symbols output by a grammar should be translated into work.

+**Note** if you just want to draw with it, you should consider using [kaki-lsystem][] instead; it has a nice interface with drawing already integrated.
+This gem is intended for using l-systems for things other than drawing (though it can obviously do that too), so it requires a bit more work.

 ### Examples